Animalia (TV series)

 Animalia is an animated children's television series based on the 1986 picture book of the same name by illustrator Graeme Base.
-The series premiered on Network Ten in Australia on November 11, 2007, airing two seasons before ending on November 7, 2008.
+The series premiered on Network Ten in Australia on 11 November 2007, airing two seasons before ending on 7 November 2008.

-Plot
+Premise

 The series tells the story of two human children, Alex and his friend Zoe, who stumble into the magical library which transports them to the animal-inhabited world of Animalia.
 Strange events have undermined the Animalian civilization, and Alex and Zoe join forces with their new friends G'Bubu the gorilla and Iggy the iguana to save Animalia from evil and comical villains.